 Guide to number of members in your founder’s group

-Examples of Agreements from Existing Communities
+Examples of Agreements From Existing Communities

 We recognize that each group will need something slightly different depending on the size, purpose, planned duration, and composition of their community.
 For groups that are at a phase in which they are planning legal founding documents, a much longer and more detailed set of agreements will be needed.
 We recommend taking a look at the documents of long standing communities of a type that matches some aspects of your community, such as the following: